arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/KnownIssues32.md

 * AQL queries in the cluster still issue an extra locking HTTP request per shard though this would not be necessary for the RocksDB engine in most cases.

+### Installer

+* Upgrading from 3.1 to 3.2 on Windows requires the user to manually copy the database directory to the new location and run an upgrade on the database.
+Please consult Documentation / Getting Started / Installing /Windows for detailed instructions.